| Ed

 as Chairman of the NH State Emergency Communications Committee

 with responsibility for the state's Emergency Alert System.
+Ed's

 radio work has been recognized with an Ohio State Award for